Ark Angel: Plot

-Max Webber, a former SAS member, gives a speech criticizing an extreme eco-terrorist organization known as Force Three.
-After the speech, he is contacted by an unknown man who declares him an enemy of Force Three.
-The phone explodes, killing him.
+Former SAS member Max Webber gives a speech criticizing Force Three, an eco-terrorist organization.
+His phone later explodes, killing him.

-Meanwhile, Alex Rider is recovering in a hospital after being shot at the end of his previous mission.
+Meanwhile, Alex Rider is recovering in a hospital after being shot.
 He meets Paul Drevin, the son of Russian billionaire Nikolei Drevin.
-One night, four men break into the hospital and attempt to kidnap Paul, but Alex manages to overpower them.
+One night, four men break into the hospital and attempt to kidnap Paul, but Alex overpowers them.
 However, he is captured by Kaspar, the leader, and imprisoned in an abandoned building where the men reveal themselves as members of Force Three.
 The men set fire to the building after realizing that Alex deliberately foiled their plan.
-Alex escapes from the fire by tightrope walking to an adjacent building, and returns to the hospital, where he is debriefed by John Crawley, MI6 Chief of Staff, and later discharged.
-Back home, Nikolei Drevin invites Alex to stay with him for two weeks as thanks for preventing his son's kidnapping.
-As Alex's doctor has recommended that he take a holiday, he accepts.
+Alex escapes from the fire and returns to the hospital, where he is debriefed by John Crawley, MI6 Chief of Staff, and later discharged.
+Back home, Nikolei Drevin convinces Alex to stay with him for two weeks as thanks for preventing his son's kidnapping.

-Alex meets Drevin and his jobsworth assistant, Tamara Knight, at a hotel where Drevin is holding a press conference about his space project, Ark Angel; it is set to be the first-ever space hotel.
+At a hotel, Drevin holds a press conference about his space project, Ark Angel, which will be the first-ever space hotel.
 Alex is treated well by Drevin, but starts suspecting him after realizing that Paul had been given no protection before the Force Three attack, despite claims of always being "a target".
-Entering Drevin's private study, Alex discovers that Drevin owns the building where Alex was interrogated and nearly killed by Force Three.
-The following day, Alex participates in a race on Drevin’s private go-kart track; Alex beats Drevin when the man attempts to cheat, revealing his hatred of losing.
+Investigating, Alex discovers that Drevin owns the building where Alex was interrogated by Force Three.
+The following day, Alex participates in a race on Drevin’s private go-kart track; Alex beats Drevin when the latter attempts to cheat, revealing his hatred of losing.
 Later, Alex watches a soccer match at Stamford Bridge with the home team, Chelsea, up against a team owned by Drevin, Stratford East, which loses.
-Alex encounters Force Three members giving a medal to the team captain who missed the final penalty, and is briefly captured by one of the Force Three men, but manages to get away.
+Alex encounters Force Three members giving a medal to the team captain who missed the final penalty.
+Alex is captured by one of the Force Three men, but manages to get away.
 Alex tells Tamara Knight about Force Three, but the soccer player is killed when the medal, made of caesium, catches fire in the shower.